mistriel/react-assignment/README.md

 ## Assignments

-* Create separate components classes
+* Create separate function components with useState hook
 * Convert JS to TS
 * Create a score board component with all summary of wins of each player
 * Handle state with Mobx